networknt/light-4j/logging/README.md

       Example URL    : https://localhost:8443/api/customers/loggers/com.networknt

- Note: If you provide the input in request body, it will change and return the updated logging level for given logger else it will return the current logging level.
+ Note:Input is mandatory, If you provide the input in request body, it will change and return the updated logging level for given logger else it will throw an error.

 ### Usage